Understanding Dictionary Attacks in Cybersecurity

 How Dictionary Attacks Work

-A dictionary attack takes advantage of common passwords or default log-ins to get into systems.
+A dictionary attack exploits common passwords or default logins to gain access to systems.
 These include simple phrases and easy number combinations like 123456, 111111, and password123.
-Through trial and error, hackers go through each of the preselected passwords one by one, until choosing the right combination.
+Through trial and error, hackers test each of the preselected passwords until they find the correct combination.

 Although a dictionary password attack is relatively simple compared to other cyber breaches, there’s still a high level of uncertainty for hackers.
 And this relates to the duration of the attack.
-It may take minutes, hours, or even days before the infiltration happens.
-It largely depends on a series of factors, including the extensiveness of the word list.
+It may take minutes, hours, or even days for the infiltration to occur.
+It largely depends on several factors, including the length of the word list.

 Modification of Words